 *A fine for a traffic violation does not count, except if it resulted in serious damage or injury.

-Travellers that journey to the USA on an ESTA need to declare through the ESTA form that they:
+Travellers entering the US with an ESTA need to declare through the ESTA form that they:

 - agree that on arrival, U.S. Customs and Border Protection is allowed to take biometric data from them, including but not limited to fingerprints